-Before a port can be configured, the slot must be provisioned with a card type and MDA type specified.
+Before a port can be configured, the slot must be provisioned with a card type and MDA type.

-The Alcatel-Lucent 7750 SR routers support the following port types:
+The Alcatel-Lucent routers support the following port types:

-- Ethernet Supported Ethernet port types include: - → Fast Ethernet (10/100BASE-T) - → Gigabit (1000BASE-T) - → 10Gigabit Ethernet (10GBASE-X) ports on an appropriate MDA.
+- Ethernet Supported Ethernet port types include: - \rightarrow Fast Ethernet (10/100BASE-T) - → Gigabit (1000BASE-T) - → 10Gigabit Ethernet (10GBASE-X) ports on an appropriate MDA.

-7750 SR ports must be configured as either access, hybrid or network.
+Router ports must be configured as either access, hybrid or network.
 The default is network.